About

 As part of the Royal Shakespeare Company and Everything to Everybody collaboration, Wendy was featured in an exhibition at the Library of Birmingham in 2022: https://www.shakeracepedagogy.com/portfolio/everything-to-everybody-exhibition-at-the-library-of-birmingham

-Prior to embarking upon postgraduate research, Wendy worked with the University of Oxford’s Department of Education and author-historian Miranda Kaufmann on the ‘Teaching Black Tudors’ project.
+Prior to embarking upon postgraduate research, Wendy was the only English teacher who worked with the University of Oxford’s Department of Education and author-historian Miranda Kaufmann on the ‘Teaching Black Tudors’ project.
 Wendy presented her Black Tudors research, case studies, and teaching approaches at the Schools History Project Conference at Leeds Trinity University.
 Wendy was awarded the ERC TIDE Beacon Teacher Fellowship, the findings from which resulted in the ERC TIDE and Runnymede Trust ‘Teaching Migration, Belonging and Empire’ report to Government in 2019.
 Wendy read English at Royal Holloway, University of London, successfully completed a Secondary English Postgraduate Certificate in Education at the University of Exeter and gained Qualified Teacher Status.

 Email: shakeracepedagogy@hotmail.com